- College Research Themes

 Proposal Developer and Grant Specialist

-Dr. John LaDisa, Lafferty Professor in Engineering and associate professor of biomedical engineering, has received a $1.5 million R01 grant from the National Institutes of Health to define vascular changes that occur in patients with coarctation of the aorta.
-Collaborators on the grant include the Medical College of Wisconsin, Children’s Hospital of Wisconsin, University of Florida and Boston Children’s Hospital/Harvard Medical School.
-Learn more about Dr. LaDisa's grant and research.
+- Dr. John LaDisa, Lafferty Professor in Engineering and associate professor of biomedical engineering, has received a $1.5 million R01 grant from the National Institutes of Health to define vascular changes that occur in patients with coarctation of the aorta.
+Learn more.

-Dr. Taly Gilat-Schmidt, associate professor of biomedical engineering, and Dr. Josh Star-Lack, principal scientist of applied research at Varian, have received a $2,482,601 U01 grant from the National Institutes of Health to study Computer Tomography radiation dosages in patients.
-Their research is in collaboration with the Medical College of Wisconsin and Children's Hospital of Wisconsin.
-Learn more about Dr. Gilat-Schmidt's grant and research.
+- Dr. Taly Gilat-Schmidt, associate professor of biomedical engineering, and Dr. Josh Star-Lack, principal scientist of applied research at Varian, have received a $2,482,601 U01 grant from the National Institutes of Health to study Computer Tomography radiation dosages in patients.
+Learn more.

-Dr. Somesh Roy, assistant professor of mechanical engineering, has been awarded a 2-year grant from the National Science Foundation in the amount of $174,951 for support of the project entitled "CRII:OAC: Novel techniques for improving convergence and scalability of a Monte Carlo radiation solver for large-scale combustion simulations."
-The proposed project aims to develop a portable, high-efficiency radiation solver suitable for massively-parallel combustion simulations in HPC environments.
+- Dr. Somesh Roy, assistant professor of mechanical engineering, has been awarded a 2-year grant from the National Science Foundation in the amount of $174,951 for support of the project entitled "CRII:OAC: Novel techniques for improving convergence and scalability of a Monte Carlo radiation solver for large-scale combustion simulations."

 Faculty Scholar Development Awards announced